Why going to WHV is good for your CV?

 The risk of failing and going home penniless, but also the risk of succeeding and achieving total fulfillment.
 What could be more attractive to a recruiter than a young graduate capable of taking calculated risks?
 Many professional fields are based on risk-taking.
-Isn’t marketing a positioning chosen by companies to try and reach as many consumers as possible?
+Isn’t marketing a positioning chosen by companies to reach as many consumers as possible?
 Aren’t the laws of the financial markets based on continuous risk-taking?
 People who know how to take risks are the ones who move forward and drive businesses forward.
-The PVTist profile can therefore be of great interest to recruiters looking for enterprising people who know how to take real initiative.
+The PVTist profile may therefore be of interest to recruiters looking for enterprising people who know how to take real initiative.

 1 year abroad means a new language on your CV